 Mardan is a part of Peshawar valley, the whole area was once part of the ancient kingdom of Gandhara, the remains of which are scattered throughout the district.

-Alexander the Great reached Indus Valley through two separate routes, one through the Khyber Pass and the other through Kunar, Bajaur, Swat, and Buner in 326 BCE led by Alexander himself.
+Armies of Alexander the Great reached Indus Valley through two separate routes, one through the Khyber Pass and the other through Kunar, Bajaur, Swat, and Buner in 326 BCE led by Alexander himself.
 After Alexander's death, the valley came under the domination of Chandragupta, who ruled the valley from 297 to 321 BCE.
 Buddhism became the religion of the Peshawar Valley during the reign of the Buddhist emperor Ashoka (the grandson of Chandragupta).
 The valley saw the revival of Brahmanism when the Greeks took over the supremacy of the area during the time of King Mehanda.
 The Scythians and Indians followed Greeks and retained control of the valley till the 7th century CE.

 Afghans came to the valley in the 8th century.
 Peshawar valley at that time was under control of the rulers at Lahore.
 The Afghans joined the Gakkhars, who held the country between the Indus and the Jhelum and compelled the Lahore rulers to cede to them control of the west of the Indus and south of the Kabul River.